Participants

 Lachlan Moscatt

 Lachie is a Research Engineer at CSIRO’s Environment Research Unit, based in Hobart, Tasmania.
 He specialises in electronics engineering and has experience across a broad spectrum of technical domains, including low-power embedded design, signal analysis, sensor integration, wireless communications, and firmware development.
-Lachie has led multidisciplinary design teams and applied his expertise across diverse industries, particularly in remote and challenging environments, spanning both oceanographic and land-based settings.
+He has applied his expertise across diverse industries, particularly in remote and challenging environments, spanning both oceanographic and land-based settings.

-Since joining CSIRO in 2022, Lachie has focused primarily on ocean-based environmental sensing, automated sampling, and underwater acoustics, contributing to innovative technologies for monitoring and understanding complex marine ecosystems.
+Since joining the CSIRO, Lachie has focused primarily on ocean-based environmental sensing, automated sampling, and underwater acoustics, contributing to innovative technologies for monitoring and understanding complex marine ecosystems.

 Commonwealth Scientific and Industrial Research Organisation